 The soundstage performance is sub-par.
 The PRTF graph shows a good amount of ear activation and interaction, but it's not very accurate, and there's not a 10KHz notch present either.
 This and the closed-back design of these headphones results in a soundstage that is perceived to be located inside the listener's head.

-The AKG N700NC have an average isolation performance.
+The AKG N700NC have a decent noise isolation performance.
 The active noise cancelation achieves an average 10dB of isolation in the bass range, which is important for canceling out airplane and bus engine rumbles.
 However, they achieve 17dB and 34dB of isolation in the mid and treble ranges respectively which is good.
 This indicates good isolation performance for speech and sharp sounds such as S and Ts.
+If you're looking for an even better noise isolation performance, try the AKG N700NC M2 Wireless.

 The leakage performance of the AKG N700NC is average.
 Most of their leakage is in the mid-range, between 400Hz and 5KHz, which is fairly broad.
 So, although the overall level of their leakage is not very loud, people around you will be able to hear your music if you blast it, even in moderately noisy places like a bus.
 They should be fine to use around an average office at moderate volumes without disturbing colleagues.